creech911/code-auditing-system/README.md

 - The server handles file uploads via specified endpoints.
 - Uploaded files are securely stored using IPFS, ensuring data integrity and accessibility.

-## IPFS Integration

-- The system integrates with IPFS for secure and decentralized storage.
-- Files are uploaded to IPFS, providing a robust solution for contract files and audit reports.

 ## Contributing

 We welcome contributions to enhance the system.
 Please follow these steps to contribute: